splynx/docs/files/en/customer_management/customer_billing/customer_billing.md

 ## Transactions

-Transactions are divided into 2 types: `+Debit` and `-Credit` transactions.
+**Transactions** are divided into 2 types: `+Debit` and `-Credit`.

-`+Debit` - transaction added to customers account with amounts to be paid. (decreases customers account balance);
+`+Debit` - a transaction added to customer account with amount to be paid (decreases customers account balance, money is taken out of the account);

-`-Credit` - transaction added to customers account after making payments. (increases customers account balance).
+`-Credit` - a transaction added to customers account after making payments (increases customers account balance, money is added to customer account).

 ![image](transaction1.png)